riyasalmoe/ultimate-product-catalogue/readme.txt

 On  the “Options” page the “Custom Product Page” needs to be set to “Yes” for custom layout to display.

-= How do I sort the order of the products within the catalogue? =
+= How do I sort the order of the products within the catalog? =

 You can arrange the order of the products by dragging and dropping the products on the “Catalogue Details” page .